-To make a positive contribution to the environment and contribute to reducing disposable plastic, we also work with ‘nature-friendly’ eco materials: biobased polyethylene made of sugarcane and biodegradable polyethylene.
-We’d like to explain the difference.
+To do our bit for the environment and contribute towards reducing disposable plastic, we also work with ‘nature-friendly’ eco materials: bio-based polyethylene made from sugar cane and biodegradable polyethylene.
+Allow us to tell you what the difference is.

 This bottle is made of 100% biobased material from sugarcane.
 The sugarcane is processed to produce molasses.
 Aside from sugar, this can also be made into ethylene.
 This is processed into ethynol products such as polyethylene.
 This way of making ethynol products is much cleaner than the conventional method with petroleum.
 In short, sugarcane produces a perfect product that is 100% recyclable, and we use it to make bottles.

 This production method has a nice added benefit: as the sugarcane grows, it removes CO2 from the air.
 One tonne of biobased polyethylene actually takes double its own weight in CO2 out of the air.
 That makes it even better for our environment!

 The bottle made of biodegradable polyethylene decomposes in the landfill.
 The flexibility of this material means it is much more recyclable.
 On one hand because it is simply made of polyethylene, you can dispose of this bottle in the plastics bin to be 100% recycled.
 On the other hand, the bottle is biodegradable.